manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### net_wait_tm

-Controls busy loop interval of a network thread, default is -1, might be set to -1, 0, positive integer.
+Controls busy loop interval of the network thread, default is -1, might be set to -1, 0 or a positive integer.

-In case server configured as pure master and routes requests to agents it is important to handle requests without delays and do not allow net-thread to sleep or cut out from CPU.
-Here is busy loop to do that.
-After incoming request, network thread use CPU poll for `10 * net_wait_tm` milliseconds in case `net_wait_tm` is positive number or polls only with CPU in case `net_wait_tm` is `0`.
-Also busy loop might be disabled with `net_wait_tm = -1` - this way poller set timeout to actual agent's timeouts on system polling call.
+In case server is configured as a pure master and just routes requests to agents it is important to handle requests without delays and to not allow the network thread to sleep.
+There is a busy loop for that.
+After and incoming request the network thread uses CPU poll for `10 * net_wait_tm` milliseconds in case `net_wait_tm` is a positive number or polls only with CPU in case `net_wait_tm` is `0`.
+Also the busy loop can be disabled with `net_wait_tm = -1` - this way the poller sets timeout to actual agent's timeouts on system polling call.

 > **WARNING:** CPU busy loop actually loads CPU core, so setting this value to any non-default will cause noticeable CPU usage even with idle server.